Hyogo Cooking Class

 Cooking Class Menu

-Start your day with a pickup from your host at the East Exit of Hanshin Umeda Station in Osaka.
-After a quick and easy transfer, you’ll arrive at Hanshin Nishinomiya Station, from where it's about a 15-minute walk to the Hakushika Sake Brewery Museum—or you can take a quick taxi for around ¥1,000 (at your own expense).
+Meet your host at Hanshin Osaka Umeda Station (See the neon sign in the photo gallery) to begin your private culinary adventure.
+Your day starts with a short train ride to Hanshin Nishinomiya Station.
+From there, it’s about a 15-minute walk to the Hakushika Sake Brewery Museum, or you can take a quick taxi for around ¥1,000 (at your own expense).

 • Sake